See the website https://www.ugent.be/en/facilities for more details on the living costs.

 Registration at UPMC automatically triggers registration in hosting facilities, as soon as students have chosen the courses they follow.
 The cost is ensured to stay low, because of the financial support provided by the institutions (UPMC and Oeuvres Universitaires et Scolaires).
 However, students can favor hosting solutions outside the campuses, and find local help for this matter.
 A presentation is made and a booklet is provided to all students at the beginning of each semester, which encompasses all information about access map, costs and all facilities (restaurant hours, internet accesses, laundry, local shops ...).

-Although there are some university residences available, most students rent apartments or houses in town or on the beach (Praia de Faro).
+Although there are some university residences available (rooms are double; kitchen, bathroom and other common areas are shared; 130,95 euros/month), most students rent apartments or houses in town or on the beach (Praia de Faro).
 Information on rentals is available at the International Relations and Mobility Office (GRIM – Gabinete de Relações Internacionais e Mobilidade), at the Student Association or can be found posted in supermarkets and shops located near the university and also in the faculty (FCT, Building 7).

-For temporary accommodation, there is the youth hostel (email@example.com) and reasonably priced and well located hotels, such as Aeromar: http://www.aeromar.net/en , Alnacir : www.alnacir.netfirms.com/, Best Western Dom Bernardo: www.bestwesterndombernardo.com/ and hostels for 10 euros per night.
-To stay in the university residences from September 1 on, students should contact the Mobility office: Marleni (firstname.lastname@example.org) and/or Mercês (email@example.com).
+For temporary accommodation, there is the youth hostel (firstname.lastname@example.org) and reasonably priced and well located hotels, such as Aeromar: http://www.aeromar.net/en , Alnacir : www.alnacir.netfirms.com/, Best Western Dom Bernardo: www.bestwesterndombernardo.com/ and hostels for 10 euros per night.
+To stay in the university residences from September 1 on, students should contact the Mobility office: email@example.com.

 Full information about housing and accommodation services offered by the University of Oviedo is disclosed in http://www.uniovi.es/vida/alojamiento.
 Also, the Office for International Relations provides guidance to the students requesting accommodation.